rryam/AgniKit/README.md

 ---

-AgniKit is not officially associated with Firecrawl.
-It is aimed for me to learn about its APIs and provide Swift developers easy access to Firecrawl's capabilities.
+AgniKit is *not* officially associated with Firecrawl.
+It is aimed for me to learn about its APIs and provide developers easy way to Firecrawl.